Find Trade Colleges

 • Attach, alter, and trim materials such as wire, insulation, and coils, using hand tools.

-These are the skills Coil Winders, Tapers, and Finishers say are the most useful in their careers:
+When polled, Coil Winders, Tapers, and Finishers say the following skills are most frequently used in their jobs:

 Operation Monitoring: Watching gauges, dials, or other indicators to make sure a machine is working properly.